ashwinisp/Hello-World/README.md

 # Hello-World
-It my first.I am just learning.
+Its my first.I am just learning.
+So this is where I make changes just to learn how to commit.